 This time last year, I was kindly invited to take part in a pilot run for Parisian cookery classes with Chef Philippe Excoffier in Paris's 7th arrondissement, where I wrote up an article about the delicious experience.
 It's where the chef serves his legendary cheese soufflés, Soufflés Suissesse.
 I strongly recommend trying out this signature dish in his restaurant in rue de l'Exposition, near the Eiffel Tower.

 Chef Excoffier showed us how to prepare asparagus and how long to cook it:

-- First snap off the asparagus bottoms (about 1/4 of the way up, where they break naturally) – this is the part of asparagus we do no eat;
+- First snap off or trim the asparagus bottoms (about ¼ of the way up, where they break naturally.
+No more than that) - this is the part of asparagus we do no eat as it's woody;

 - Remove the pedoncules or spikes to make digestion easier;

-- Bring well-salted water to a rolling boil and cook the asparagus only 3-4 minutes;
+- Bring well-salted water to a rolling boil and cook the asparagus for only 3 minutes;

 Both classic French recipes are eggy.
 While the Clafoutis is not exactly the most stylish looking dish when served, it's not to be confused with the soufflé.

 Made with a béchamel and mounted egg whites, the soufflé stays upright and puffy.

 The much easier clafoutis doesn't need the same kind of rigorous preparation as a soufflé.
 However, it falls back down after cooling from the oven - but there's nothing to worry about when that happens: it's totally normal and as it should be!
 The taste is just as delicious.